 They couldn’t find any problems with the job documents or the procedures.
 Unless somebody was lying—a possibility nobody wanted to even think about—they couldn’t account for the complaint.
 The procedures had been followed, the verifier re-calibrations were all up-to-date; everything seemed to be working fine.
 The sales rep was ordered to contact the customer and ask them to send back samples.
 It was an awkward, humbling request.
 There was a lot on the line and she had only questions, no answers yet.

 The overnight air express packaged arrived early the next morning.
 The conference room was ready with a verifier and worried plant manager.
 The first samples were OK—and the next ones too.
 Another verifier was brought in.
 Everything was testing fine and matched the archived verification records.
 The tension mounted as the owner, plant manager and sales rep began to fear that the verifiers were the culprit—how could all of them fail at once?
 Somebody said that it didn’t make sense—and suddenly it dawned on them all.
 No, it didn’t make sense: call the customer.

 The embarrassed label company owner admitted they had not found a cause of the problem, and diplomatically asked about the customer’s scanners: how old were they?
 Had they been recently serviced, moved or replaced?
 Had any changes been made recently?
 The customer’s impatient tone softened: as a matter of fact, the old laser scanners had been acting erratic lately.
 The hardware vendor had assured them they would last “forever”.
 Both sides of the phone conversation breathed a sigh of relief.
 Apologies were expressed.
 Life returned to normal.

 Stories like this happen all the time.
-They usually go unreported for reasons I do not completely understand: important lessons are learned and relationships are strengthened.
+They often go unreported.
+Important lessons are learned and relationships are strengthened.
 This story illustrates how quality is the best protection in a valuable business partnership.